systemcarl/weblog/abstracts/about-me.md

-# About Me
+# On the Grounds That I Don't Know the Answer

+So, I'm Carl.

+I'm a software developer, applied physicist, and purveyor of eclectic knowledge.
+As a curious person, I have devoted much of my life to exploring enigmatic
+    topics and learning new skills.
-I am a technologist, scientist, and educator.
+In the process, I acquired a deep appreciation for science and technology.
-I have been involved in several commercial and academic projects which have
-    given me valuable opportunities to learn and teach.
-My mission is to share my knowledge and resources to promote the use of
-    technology in industry, education, and research.
+As you'll find out, I can't help but share it.